Concordium/concordium.github.io/source/mainnet/net/guides/proofs.rst

 Proofs and revealing information
 ================================

 Some dApps or services may require you to prove that you are over a certain age, that you reside in a specific range of countries or area without revealing your exact age or country of residence, or that you have a certain type of education.
-You can choose whether you want to prove these :ref:`attributes<glossary-attribute>` to the dApp or service.
+You can choose whether you want to prove these :ref:`attributes<glossary-attribute>` to the dApp or service using your :ref:`account credentials<glossary-account-credential>` or :ref:`verifiable credentials<glossary-verifiable-credential>`.
 The dApp or service uses a :ref:`zero-knowledge proof<glossary-zero-knowledge-proof>` to request the attributes necessary for their service.
 This means that the dApp or service does not get any exact attributes, only proof that you live up to their requirements.
+You can choose which account (and thus identity) to use to fulfill the proof request for :ref:`account credentials<glossary-account-credential>` using the drop-down above the proof.

 .. image:: ../images/browser-wallet/zkp-one-attribute-ok.png
     :width: 75%